Helping you free your child of an eating disorder

 For instance OSFED includes binge eating disorder or bulimia nervosa ‘of low frequency and/or limited duration’.

-Be vigilant if your child is labelled with a subcategory of OSFED called atypical anorexia nervosa.[ix]
+Be vigilant if your child is labelled with a subcategory of OSFED called atypical anorexia nervosa.[ii]
 This is anorexia nervosa without the ‘significantly low weight’.
-The best experts want to do away with this category.
+The best experts want to scrap this category.
 First, because it’s actually the most ‘typical’ (or common) version of the illness, and just as serious.
-Second, because having this category reinforces the dangerous notion that people should be treated differently if their BMI (Body-Mass Index) is not ‘significantly low’.
+Second, because having this category reinforces the dangerous notion that people should be treated differently if their BMI (Body Mass Index) is not ‘significantly low’.
 More on this further down.

 In general the treatment for OSFED needs to be the same (and taken just as seriously) as for the most similar illness, whether anorexia, bulimia or binge-eating disorder.
 In this book, when I mention anorexia, bulimia or binge-eating disorder, please assume I am also referring to their OSFED version.